 - Complete Monster: Griffin, the protagonist of the film as played by Coleman Francis, is an escaped convict who only shows himself to be a sociopathic Jerkass and hypocrite throughout the movie.
 A greedy Fat Bastard whose only stated desire is to become rich, he casually abuses everyone around him, never passing up an opportunity to do bad.
 He claims that he wants to go legit, then five seconds later he whips his friend with a belt and steals said friend's most valued possession.
 He regularly beats up (and occasionally strangles) his friends, murders strangers, and rapes a blind woman after throwing her father down a well.

-- Designated Hero: Griffin was probably supposed to be an Unscrupulous Hero but, possibly due to bad writing, he comes off as just a straight villain in a movie with no clear ones.
+- Designated Hero: Griffin was probably supposed to be an Unscrupulous Hero but, possibly due to bad writing, he comes off as just a straight up villain.

 - Ear Worm: As cheesy and terrible as it is, "Night train to Mundo Fiiiine..."
 The fact that it's sung by John Carradine probably does nothing to hurt its catchiness.